-Doncaster's St Leger Festival is one of the most prestigious race weeks of the British horse racing calendar and it culminates in the final Classic of the season.
+Doncaster's St Leger Festival is one of the most prestigious race weeks of the British horse racing calendar and it revolves around the final Classic of the season.

-The St Leger is the longest of the British Classic at one-mile-six-and-a-half-furlongs and the Town Moor race serves as the ultimate stamina-test for the graduating three-year-old class.
+The St Leger is the longest of the British Classics at one-mile-six-and-a-half-furlongs and the Town Moor race serves as the ultimate stamina-test for the graduating three-year-old class.

 What | Doncaster St Leger Festival |

-The St Leger Festival takes place from Wednesday 7th September to Saturday 10th September, with four days of high-class racing culminating in the St Leger itself on the Saturday afternoon.
+The St Leger Festival takes place from Thursday 14th-Sunday 17th September, with four days of high-class racing spearheaded by the St Leger itself on the Saturday afternoon.

-It is said that 'The fastest horse wins the Guineas; the luckiest the Derby and the best horse wins the St Leger', but who will be victorious in the Doncaster showpiece this time around?
+It is often said that: 'The fastest horse wins the Guineas; the luckiest the Derby – and the best horse wins the St Leger' – but who will be victorious in the Doncaster showpiece this time around?

-The left-handed, pear-shaped track of around 1 mile 7½ furlongs is mostly flat and is affectionately known as Town Moor.
+The left-handed, pear-shaped track is just under two-miles in circumference and mostly flat and is affectionately known as Town Moor.

 Bill Scott holds the record for the most St Leger wins with nine, scoring on Jack Spigot (1821), Memnon (1825), The Colonel (1828), Rowton (1829), Don John (1838), Charles the Twelfth (1839), Launcelot (1840), Satirist (1841), Sir Tatton Sykes (1846).